 This makes a big difference.
 Few household connections can handle non-stop video recording to the cloud.

 Wireless cameras that are always recording can easily use over 60GB of data transfer (uploading) per month.

 Here at Cammy, our cameras only upload when there is movement.
-But so you don’t miss a thing, our NVR captures video constantly but stores it locally (on the device itself) and only uploads it when you need it.
+But so you don’t miss a thing, we have a new NVR coming soon.

 So how much data do you need?